 Small living room lighting ideas aren't just about picking light fittings with the right proportions.

-Lighting can make or break a scheme, and as stylists and interior designers will often explain, there’s no space where it matters more than in multi-tasking living rooms.
+Lighting can make or break a scheme, and as stylists and interior designers will often explain, there’s no space where it matters more than in multi-tasking, small living rooms.

-The key when you're looking for living room ideas that are well-lit is to introduce multiple layers that integrate both ambient, decorative and task lighting seamlessly.
+The key when you're looking for living room lighting ideas for more compact spaces is to introduce multiple layers that integrate both ambient, decorative and task lighting seamlessly.

 Small living room lighting ideas